pubnub/chat-engine-plugin/README.md

 # Open Chat Framework Plugin Assets

-This repository serves as the docs for Open Chat Framework Plugins.
+This repository serves as the docs for PubNub Chat Engine Plugins.

 ## Building your first plugin

 ### Plugin.js

 The plugin entry file must be a file called ```plugin.js``` in the root directory.
 From this file you can require any other file as normal, but the entry must be plugin.js

 ### Plugin Anatomy

 Every plugin must return an object containing the property ```middleware``` or ```extends```.

 #### Middleware